-These 32 studies included cross-sectional and prospective cohort studies, diverse populations and both sexes.
+These 33 studies included cross-sectional and prospective cohort studies, diverse populations and both sexes.
 They were contemporary and of high quality (Table 1).
-The study populations comprised strictly euthyroid subjects [20, 24, 27, 34, 37, 41, 42, 44, 45, 52, 61, 62, 66] subjects either euthyroid or with subclinical thyroid dysfunction[ 26, 28-30, 36, 38, 43, 54, 56, 57, 58, 60], and subjects euthyroid or with subclinical/overt thyroid dysfunction [22, 31-33, 35, 46, 59].
+The study populations comprised strictly euthyroid subjects [20, 23, 24, 27, 34, 37, 41, 42, 44, 45, 52, 61, 62, 66] subjects either euthyroid or with subclinical thyroid dysfunction[ 26, 28-30, 36, 38, 43, 54, 56, 57, 58, 60], and subjects euthyroid or with subclinical/overt thyroid dysfunction [22, 31-33, 35, 46, 59].

 We found no study summary as per the abstract indicating superior correlations between TSH, rather than thyroid hormones, with the clinical parameters AF, osteoporosis, cancer, steatohepatitis or cognitive decline.
 The one study that in the text did show significant correlations between TSH rather than FT4, and AF [23], showed the p values for the correlations with FT4 to be borderline at 0.05 and 0.06, and so the association with AF was described as being with ‘high thyroid function’, rather than preferentially with TSH.
-This study was not included in our analysis because a later analysis of the same cohort was performed [24], this analysis showing a superior correlation of AF with FT4 levels than with TSH levels.
+To be conservative this study was included in our analysis even though a later analysis of the same cohort (a subset of a larger study population) was performed [24], this analysis showing a superior correlation of AF with FT4 levels than with TSH levels.
 We did not find a study conclusion indicating that the metabolic syndrome or its individual components in general, to be better correlated with TSH rather than thyroid hormones.
 One conclusion [43] implied that though levels of FT4 and TSH were both strongly associated with BMI, TSH levels were more associated with obesity than FT4.
 Similarly there was no paper conclusion indicating superior correlation with TSH for frailty, mortality, dementia or other cardiac disease.

 On the other hand we found many study summaries indicating superior correlations with levels of thyroid hormones as compared with TSH covering atrial fibrillation[ 22,24], osteoporosis [26, 27, 29], cancer [30-32], metabolic syndrome [33,36,], obesity [41,42], dementia, [52, 54], frailty, [56, 57] mortality[58, 60], and sudden cardiac death [66] .
 Table 2 provides a summary of the studies indicating the superior association of clinical parameters with FT4 levels.
-In general, in the abstracts, the superiority of the correlations with thyroid hormones was reported explicitly; occasionally [22, 31, 58, 66] it was implied.
+In general, in the abstracts, the superiority of the correlations with thyroid hormones was reported explicitly; occasionally it was implied[22, 31, 58, 66].